AhmeddEmad7/Bank-Debt-Collection-Analysis-using-regression-discontinuity/README.md

 # Bank-Debt-Collection-Analysis-using-Regression-Discontinuity
-The goal for the data scientist is to determine in this non-random assignment whether the incremental amount the bank earns exceeded the additional cost of assigning customers to a higher recovery strategy.
+The goal of this project was to determine whether the incremental amount the bank earns exceeded the additional cost of assigning customers to a higher recovery strategy.